I know that I have life

 •Bible study, discussion ideas, and memory verses

-•Math, history, and geography investigations
+•Math, history, and geography investigations•Literature and suggested book list

 •Writing, spelling, and vocabulary activities